mikerandrup/ShaderlabBuilder/README.md

 ### Installation

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine (or download the repo as a .zip file and extract)
 2. Open the appropriate config file in your favorite text editor (e.g. brp-shader-config.js).
 3. Open the HTML template file in your browser locally using the file:// (e.g. brp-shader-builder.htm)
 4. Edit the config file, and refresh your browser.